VidCruiter Logo

 What Is a One-Way Interview?

-A one-way interview invites candidates to record short video responses to predetermined interview questions using any device with a camera.
+A one-way interview is a structured interview that invites candidates to record short video responses to pre-set interview questions on any device.
 Unlike a live interview, there is no interviewer present.
-A hiring manager or recruiter reviews and rates the applicants’ video submissions using a digital interview scorecard asynchronously.

-Benefits for hiring teams
+Benefits for Hiring Teams

 During a screening call, sticking to the script, keeping the conversation on-topic, and staying neutral can be tough.
 On-demand interviewing simplifies screening so you can focus on assessing the candidate’s answers.